hankache/rakuguide/README.md

 The document is written in asciidoc format and generated using asciidoctor and pygments.

 #### Translations
 If you wish to translate this document, always use the english version as your starting point.
+If you are starting a new translation create a new file.
+For example, the French translation will be in fr.perl6intro.adoc, the Deutsch translation in de.perl6intro.adoc
-If you want to modify the document, consider modifying the english version first.
+If you want to modify a translated version, consider modifying the english version first.
 It is important that all translations be kept in sync.

 #### License
 Creative Commons Attribution-ShareAlike 4.0 International License.